 Why We Exist

-We work to solve pressing health needs in Guatemala’s most impoverished communities.
-Led by indigenous health care workers, we bring together medicine, culture, and language to overcome barriers to health and wellbeing.
+We work to solve pressing health needs in Guatemala’s most underserved communities.
+Led by indigenous health care workers, we bring together medicine, culture, and language to overcome barriers to health and well-being.
 Where others say “no,” we say “yes.”